AddyLopez/shecodes-basics-masyu-project-responsive-version/README.md

 ---

 - Coded in VS Code with hosting on Netlify
-- Includes a polished README using Markdown
+- Includes this polished README using Markdown

 ## Content & Design Features